 Of the four Kings during the days of Isaiah’s prophesying, Hezekiah is the focal point.
 Why?
-He was a righteous man, a reformer, and had not he arisen in righteousness to turn the tide of Jewish wickedness and impending woe it is certain that the Book of Isaiah would have been radically different from what it is now.
-Indeed, Uzziah and Jotham were righteous men, but they soon rebelled against the God of Israel (“But when the righteous turneth away from his righteousness, and committeth iniquity, and doeth according to all the abominations that the wicked man doeth, shall he live?
-All his righteousness that he hath done shall not be mentioned: in his trespass that he hath trespassed, and in his sin that he hath sinned, in them shall he die.” – Ezek.
-18:24).
-Even worse, Ahaz was a follower of the Kings of Israel – all of which were snared in the sins of an arch apostate named Jeroboam the son of Nebat, an inventor of False Judaism (1 Kings 11-12)!
+He was a righteous man and a timely reformer.
+If Hezekiah wouldn’t have suddenly arisen in righteousness to turn the tide of Jewish wickedness and impending woe, it is certain that the Book of Isaiah would have been radically different from what it is now.
+Indeed, Uzziah and Jotham were righteous men, but their righteousness was woefully .
+They soon rebelled against the God of Israel (Ezek.
+18:24)!
+Even worse, Ahaz was a follower of the Kings of Israel – all of whom were snared in the sins of an arch apostate named Jeroboam the son of Nebat, an inventor of False Judaism (1 Kings 11-12)!
 Hezekiah, however, was a righteous man who persevered in reforming the Kingdom instead of making shipwreck of it, as his predecessors.
 Yet, even for him, it was a race against time in the approaching of divine woe and judgment.
 Because of the status-quo apostasy and rampant iniquity leading into Hezekiah’s reign, the Kingdom of Judah deserved the likes of Assyria to punish them.
 The prophet Micah saw the soon-to-be future of the Kingdom of Judah during Hezekiah’s reign, saying,

 “Therefore shall Zion for your sake be plowed as a field, and Jerusalem shall become heaps, and the mountain of the house as the high places of the forest.” – Micah 3:12